pivotal/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 The version of your SupplyChain, as embedded in the name, must follow the following rules.

 A patch bump is required to update the supply chain without an API change.
-The controller will ensure this rule cannot be broken when comparing supply chains on cluster.
+The controller ensures this rule cannot be broken when comparing supply chains on cluster.

 For example, imagine you apply to a cluster: